Policy and Procedure #222.0, Conflict of Interest

 • not attempting in any way before, during or after the meeting to influence the voting on any such question; and

-3. in addition to the above, declaring a possible conflict of interest by leaving the meeting or the part of the meeting during which the matter is under consideration;
+4. in addition to the above, declaring a possible conflict of interest by leaving the meeting or the part of the meeting during which the matter is under consideration;

-4. filing a written statement of the conflict of interest and its general nature at the meeting or as soon as possible after the meeting;
+5. filing a written statement of the conflict of interest and its general nature at the meeting or as soon as possible after the meeting;

-5. when absent from a meeting, declare a possible conflict of interest at the next public Board Meeting as stated above;
+6. when absent from a meeting, declare a possible conflict of interest at the next public Board Meeting as stated above;

-6. not using or attempting to use, directly or indirectly, their position to purchase goods or services for personal use from any Board supplier at a discount or on the same or similar terms to the Board, with the exception of employee purchase plans in which trustees can participate;
+7. not using or attempting to use, directly or indirectly, their position to purchase goods or services for personal use from any Board supplier at a discount or on the same or similar terms to the Board, except for employee purchase plans in which trustees can participate;

-9. understanding that they may accept samples and invitations such as, but not limited to, receptions or lunches, provided they do not impose any obligation to buy, receive or refer on behalf of the Board; and
+10. understanding that they may accept samples and invitations such as, but not limited to, receptions or lunches, provided they do not impose any obligation to buy, receive or refer on behalf of the Board; and

-10. disclosing a possible conflict of interest if they are in doubt concerning the propriety of any action concerning the Board.
+11. disclosing a possible conflict of interest if they are in doubt concerning the propriety of any action concerning the Board.

 3.2 The Director of Education is responsible for:

-1. implementing and operationalizing the Conflict of Interest policy; and
+1. implementing and operationalizing the Conflict-of-Interest policy; and

 2. establishing and maintaining a registry of written statements of conflict of interest declared by trustees.

-4. History
+4. Definitions

 Replaces: Policy #222.0, Conflict of Interest – Trustees and Policy # 512.0, Conflict of Interest – Employees

-Working Document: October 2013, February 2018
+Working Document: October 2013, February 2018, March 2025

-Revised: 2008, June 2014, February 2019
+Revised: 2008, June 2014, February 2019, February 2025

 Return to top

-Board Procedure #222.0, Conflict of Interest
+Board Procedure #222.1, Conflict of Interest

 This procedure outlines how a conflict of interest for trustees and staff members of the York Region District School Board is reported and addressed.

-1.1 The Director of Education shall:
+3.1 The Director of Education shall:

-1. allocate staff and resources to support the Conflict of Interest procedure.
+1. allocate staff and resources to support the Conflict-of-Interest procedure.

-1.3 Principals, Managers and Supervisors are responsible for:
+3.3 Principals, Managers and Supervisors shall:

-1.4 Corporate Secretariat and Trustee Services shall:
+3.4 Trustee Services shall:

 1. ensure that every conflict of interest and the general nature thereof declared by a trustee, be recorded in the minutes of;